Genivia/ugrep/README.md

 obsolete non-portable old binary cpio format.
 Archive formats cpio, tar, and pax are automatically recognized with option `-z` based on their content, independent of their filename suffix.

+By default, uncompressed archives stored within zip archives are also searched: all cpio, pax, and tar files in zip archives are automatically recognized and searched.
+However, by default compressed files stored within archives are not recognized, e.g. zip files stored within tar files are not searched but rather all compressed files and archives are searched as if they are binary files without decompressing them.

+Specify `--zmax=NUM` to search archives that contain compressed files and archives for up to `NUM` levels deep.
+The value of `NUM` may range from 1 to 99 for up to 99 decompression and de-archiving steps to expand up to 99 nested archives.
+Larger `--zmax=NUM` values degrade performance.
+It is unlikely you will ever need 99 as `--zmax=2` suffices for most practical use cases, such as searching zip files stored in tar files.

+When option `-z` is used with options `-g`, `-O`, `-M`, or `-t`, archives and compressed and uncompressed files that match the filename selection criteria (glob, extension, magic bytes, or file type) are searched only.
+For example, `ugrep -r -z -tc++` searches C++ files such as `main.cpp` and zip and tar archives that contain C++ files such as `main.cpp`.
+Also included in the search are compressed C++ files such as `main.cpp.gz` and `main.cpp.xz` when present.
+Also any cpio, pax, tar, and zip archives when present are searched for C++ files that they contain, such as `main.cpp`.
+Use option `--stats` to see a list of the glob patterns applied to filter file pathnames in the recursive search and when searching archive contents.

+When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, jar, pax, tar, and zip archives, archived files that match the filename selection criteria are searched only.

 The gzip, compress, and zip formats are automatically detected, which is useful when reading gzip-compressed data from standard input, e.g. input redirected